Slamdunk/php-spreadsheet-helper/README.md

 require __DIR__ . '/vendor/autoload.php';

-// Being an iterable, the data can be any dinamically generated content
+// Being an `iterable`, the data can be any dinamically generated content
 // for example a PDOStatement set on unbuffered query
-$users = new ArrayIterator([
+$users = [
     [
         'column_1' => 'John',
         'column_2' => '123.45',